TAbdiukov/TAbdiukov.github.io/content/post/2023-12-16-gaza-occupation-myths/index.md

 And then October 7, 2023 came.
 1400 killed, raped, stabbed, burned, tortured Israelis.
 230 hostages, the youngest of whom is 10 months old.
 18 years after Israel **voluntarily** left Gaza.
 Such is the 'occupation' and the response to it.

-# Myth 2/4: Gaza is broke
+# Myth 2/4: Gaza is broke.

 * Testimony of the French journalist (Le Figaro) [**Adrien Jaulmes** dated **June 2, 2010**](https://www.lefigaro.fr/international/2010/06/02/01003-20100602ARTFIG00702-la-population-de-gaza-paie-l-addition-pour-tout-le-monde.php), first section, last paragraph: